-Accordingly, the vice president for administration with the concurrence of the appropriate administrative officers, recommends the East Side Chilled Water Distribution Improvements project be approved at a project budget of \$3.4 million.
+Accordingly, the Vice President for Administration with the concurrence of the appropriate administrative officers, recommends the East Side Chilled Water Distribution Improvements project be approved at a project budget of \$3.4 million.

-The board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.
+The board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes,

+The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.

 Funds for the project are available from institutional funds operating budget.
-The president of the University concurs.

-On motion of Mr. Bruce, this recommendation was approved by the following vote: Aye, Mr. Bruce, Dr. Carroll, Mr. Dorris, Mr. Eppley, Mr. Klitzing, Dr. Schmidt, Mr. Shah, Mr. Sperling, Mr. Vickrey; no, none; absent, Governor Blagojevich, Mrs. Sodemann.
+On motion of Mr. Bruce, this recommendation was approved by the following vote: Aye, Mr. Bruce, Dr. Carroll, Mr. Dorris, Mr. Eppley, Mr. Klitzing,

+Dr. Schmidt, Mr. Shah, Mr. Sperling, Mr. Vickrey; no, none; absent, Governor Blagojevich, Mrs. Sodemann.